 That about sums up what is Airbnb and how it works for now, but I wanted to leave you with final tips.

 Don’t get caught up in review fluff, look for real details

-“Beautiful,” “magic,” or the common “★” are lovely words and tricks to make you click and book, but they don’t really tell you anything.
+“Beautiful,” “magic,” or the common “★” are lovely words and symbols to encourage you click and book, but they don’t really tell you anything.
 I’ve found phrases like “just steps to…” are great at minimizing problems with transport, and likely mean you’ll have to go everywhere on foot.
-I like reviews that hint at unexpectedly good stays, locations offering something more than just a bed, and perhaps something like local produce left on the table for a stay.
+I like reviews that hint at unexpectedly good stays, locations offering something more than just a bed, and perhaps something like local produce left on the table for a stay, or the fact the host meets you and shows you the local neighborhood’s best spots.
 It really depends on what you’re after, but apply some common sense.